HyperGamesStudio/EgoXproject/README.md

 You may also consider to clone this repo as a submodule inside your /Packages folder in the Unity Project.
 This way it's easier to see and get any updates to the package.

 ## Usage
-The assembly will only load in a Unity Editor running on a Mac, and with target platform set to either MacOS, iOS or tvOS
 * Install package, and select Window > EgoXproject > MacOS/iOS/tvOS Xcode Editor
 * Create a profile and save it in your project
 * Modify your settings